ethanabrooks/dissertation/conclusion.typ

 significant problem of transfer.

 Zero-shot transfer of the kind exhibited by LLMs is not likely for robots, especially if they learn through extensive memorization.
-Instead some period of fine-tuning or in-context learning will be necessary to adapt fundamental skills acquired from offline data to specific embodiments and settings.
+Instead, some period of fine-tuning or in-context learning will be necessary to adapt fundamental skills acquired from offline data to specific embodiments and settings.
 Unlike language models, which acquire credit-assignment strategies whole-cloth from their source